 International Symposium on Migration

-Day One: Migration, Diversity and Justice
+Day One: Human Mobility, Diversity and Justice

 The UNESCO Chair of Cultural Diversity and Social Justice has a broad ranging mandate that encompasses both national and regional developments that pertain to emerging ethical challenges to the democratic governance of cultural diversity and intercultural relations.
 Within this scope the Chair places a particular emphasis on gender equality and the recognition of youth both in Australian and abroad, with a special focus on both Africa and the Middle East, and invites papers that explore these themes within the rubric of migration.